kailash-manasarovar/statement/docs/timeline/2024/october.md

 - When I arrive back home the following week, I become unwell and it feels like I'm being poisoned.
 - My duvet seems to be toxic.
 - When I bring my toxic belongings back to the UK in February, I realize that while my security camera was down, they must have entered my property and doused all my belongings with pesticides or similar.
-- My view is that Paloma had told her superiors that the information I had was not actionable; and furthermore that no-one would believe me because I was a child rape survivor and I had been raped by predominantly black men.
+- My view is that Paloma had told her superiors that the information I had was not actionable; and furthermore that no-one would believe me because I was a child rape survivor and I had been raped by predominantly black men (Blanca's dirty look).
-- I believe criminals then knew they were free to murder me, and this is why [Carmen Lopez Cano made no attempt to hide herself coming and going from my apartment](#serious-poisoning-with-intent-to-harm-or-kill) and, indeed, seemed to take pleasure in me seeing her doing so.
+- I believe criminals then knew they were free to murder me, and this is why [Carmen Lopez Cano made no attempt to hide herself coming and going from my apartment](#serious-poisoning-with-intent-to-harm-or-kill) and, indeed, seemed to take pleasure in me seeing her do so.
 - When I arrive back home on 27th October, I report the router problem to Movistar.
 - Here is the [WhatsApp chat with Movistar](../../content/whatsapps/WhatsApp%20Chat%20with%20Movistar.zip).
 - I explain I have been hacked and I ask them to investigate.
 They ignore this.